Media Arts, Sciences & Studies (MASS)

 MASS 49000 Internship: Writing for Film, Television, and Emerging Media (NLA)

 Jointly supervised work experience with a cooperating institution in the field of writing, film, television, or emerging media, intended to motivate the intern toward professional growth through observation and participation, to provide opportunities to meet active professionals, and to stimulate career planning.
 Skills and academic knowledge will be put into practice.
 May be repeated.
-Total may not exceed including London and Los Angeles internships.
+Total may not exceed 12 credits, including London and Los Angeles internships.
 (F,S,U,W)

 1-8 Credits